-If there’s only one incident (and hence only one claim), then an employer may argue that treatment and compensation for the injury should be completely unnecessary beyond the first 6-8 weeks as sprains and strains should be healed.
-So, let’s say you have another on-the-job low back strain 7 or 8 years after the first claim.
-Well, of course, in that case (the argument goes) the problems you have 8 years after the first claim are clearly the result of the injury that happened 8 years ago and for which you’ve had no treatment for more than 7 1/2 years!
+If there’s only one incident (and hence only one claim), then an Ohio employer may argue that treatment and compensation for the injury should be unnecessary beyond the first six to eight weeks, as the sprain or strain should be healed by then.
+But, let’s say you have another on-the-job low back strain seven or eight years after the first claim.
+Well, in that case, these same employers will argue the problems you have resulted from the injury that happened eight years ago and for which you’ve had no treatment for over 7 1/2 years, so you should file under the old Ohio claim.
 How does this even make sense?

-The obvious answer is, of course, these conflicting arguments make no sense: how is it strains/sprains “resolve” in 6 -8 weeks but yet that old injury is now supposedly the genesis of my current strain/sprain 8 years later—and why my employer wanting to ignore that I was picking up heavy boxes at work last week and felt a pull in my back?
-Well, the answer is an old one: follow the money.
-Claims can cost money, whether the employer is state-funded (as most are) or self-insured.
-State-funded employers pay premiums to have workers’ compensation coverage, just as we do for auto or homeowners insurance.
+The obvious answer is that it doesn’t make sense.
+How is it strains and sprains “resolve” in six to eight weeks, and yet that old injury is now supposedly the genesis of my strain eight years later?
+And why did my employer in Ohio ignore that I was picking up heavy boxes at work last week and felt a pull in my back?
+To find the answer, we have to take a page from Woodward and Bernstein and follow the money.
+Claims cost money, whether the Ohio employer is state-funded (as most are) or self-insured.
+State-funded employers pay premiums to have workers’ compensation coverage, just as we do for auto or homeowners’ insurance.
 And, as with other insurance, if several claims are filed, the employer’s premiums may go up.

-As a general rule, claims stop impacting an employer’s workers’ compensation premiums after roughly 5 years.
-Thus, an employer will argue that a new claim shouldn’t be filed for your recent back sprain but, rather, it should go under the old claim—and they argue this because the older claim costs them less money or sometimes no money at all.
-The BWC pays the claim costs but, depending upon the age of the claim, the employer may face no increase in premiums.
-So, employers may not contest new treatment or compensation requests in older claims but don’t want a new claim as these can impact what they pay out in workers’ compensation premiums.
+As a general rule, Ohio claims stop affecting an employer’s workers’ compensation premiums after roughly five years.
+An employer will argue that a new claim shouldn’t be filed for your recent back sprain but, rather, it should go under the old claim—and they argue this because the older claim costs them less money or sometimes no money.
+The Bureau of Workers’ Compensation (BWC) pays the claim costs but, depending on the age of the Ohio claim, the employer may face no increase in premiums.
+So, Ohio employers may not contest new treatment or compensation requests on an old claim but will fight a new claim as this could increase their workers’ compensation premiums.

-With self-insured employers, the reasoning is similar in that such employers are required to set-aside a reserve to cover claim costs.
-The more claims, the more money required to be set-aside.
+With self-insured Ohio employers, the reasoning is similar in that such employers must set aside a reserve to cover claim costs.
+The more claims there are, the more money they have to set aside.
 Also, rates of payment increase each year.
-All other things being equal, this means that compensation paid in a 1990 claim is paid at a much lower rate (and hence costs the employer much less) than compensation in a 2014 claim—so a self-insured employer would much rather have an old claim reopened than have a new claim filed.
+All other things being equal, this means that compensation paid in a 2000 claim is paid at a much lower rate (and hence costs the employer much less) than compensation in a 2021 Ohio claim—so a self-insured employer would much rather have an old claim reopened than have a new claim filed.
 Heck, they’ll often even help you with the paperwork in these situations!